tom-seddon/beeblink/docs/fs.md

 commands are handled on the server, and so are only available when the BLFS is selected.

-(Commands marked *B* or *B/B+* only get used on the models mentioned - on other models, the built-in command of the same name is used instead.
+(Some commands will only get used on the models mentioned - on other models, the built-in command of the same name is used instead.
 This isn't supposed to make a meaningful difference, but it's possible the behaviour won't be identical.)

 ### `ACCESS <afsp> (<mode>)`